 The 7 principles of PRINCE2 Project Management

-All businesses go through change as they grow and develop and it will become likely that at some stage every business will take on a project of some sort, whether that’s the delivery of a new IT system, reducing wastage in the supply chain or developing a new website.
+All businesses undergo change as they grow and develop, and it is likely that at some point, every business will take on a project of some sort, whether that’s delivering a new IT system, reducing wastage in the supply chain, or developing a new website.

-Many business projects can be complex and protracted affairs that go on for months and take up a lot of precious resources.
-An understanding of project management will therefore help business leaders to keep things on track and avoid lengthy and costly delays.
+Many business projects can be complex and protracted affairs that last months and require a lot of precious resources.
+An understanding of project management will, therefore, help business leaders keep things on track and avoid lengthy and costly delays.

-Whilst it falls upon the shoulders of a project manager to marshal the various individuals, expertise and resources in order to deliver the project, there will always be some predefined project management methodology that informs what they do and helps them keep track of all the disparate elements.
+While it falls upon the shoulders of a project manager to marshal the various individuals, expertise, and resources to deliver the project, some predefined project management methodology will always inform what they do and help them keep track of all the disparate elements.

 The seven principles that sit within this approach are flexible enough to be applied to projects of any size in any industry, and it’s these that we’ll examine in this short guide